jwinarske/clang_toolchain/README.md

 Tested with GCC (Trusty, Xenial, and Bionic), and Clang (macOS Mojave).
 Sysroot install step will fail on Windows native, should work on Cygwin or Mingw.

+I will be supporting Windows builds soon.

+I also have an upcoming simplified scheme to deal with a foreign sysroot.

 ## Travis-CI

 [![Build Status](https://travis-ci.com/jwinarske/clang_toolchain.svg?branch=master)](https://travis-ci.com/jwinarske/clang_toolchain)